 When working on the design for a large space mixing it up a little when it comes to light fittings and lamps can help you to annexe spaces when you want to, but then bring the whole space together at other times.

 Grouping together several pendants, ceiling hung, lights looks great, is very much in vogue at the moment and works well over the top of tables, whether it be over a coffee table and loungers or a more formal dining table and chairs.
 Other ideas for light fittings include vintage chandeliers, the more ornate the better, which can look stunning in big spaces, particularly if offset with more modern furniture scattered around the room.

 Placing lamps strategically to compliment the ceiling lights adds another dimension to the way in which a large space looks during the evening.
 Floor lamps placed behind reading chairs are both useful and make a feature of, what could be an otherwise forgotten corner.
 Several table lamps will also be required and one nice idea is to have a pair placed on top of small, low tables, either side of a sofa.

 Candles and Tea Lights

 For the finishing touches and for special occasions fill mantelpieces, coffee tables and other flat surfaces that are raised from the floor with indulgent candles and flickering tea lights.
-The effective can be both romantic or just sheer cosy chic.
+The effect can be both romantic or just sheer cosy chic.